wheresmyjetpack/scrapeo/README.md

 ### Changelog ###
 #### 0.1.1.a1 ####
 * Change make deploy virtualenv directory location
-* Added '-s' CLI option for specifiying what element attribute to scrape a value from
+* Added `-s` CLI option for specifiying what element attribute to scrape a value from
 * Improved and better named tests